Puppy Health Care Milestones

 While the fleas tend to live on your pooch, it’s not entirely an exclusive lodging arrangement.
 When your dog has fleas (one or many), expect them and their larvae, pupae and eggs to be scattered around your home.
 Fleas cause dog skin conditions that can be painful and traumatic for your pup.

-Speak to your vet about the best treatment to combat not just the adult fleas, but the eggs, larvae and pupae that quickly develop into frivolous new hordes of fleas.
+Speak to your vet about the best preventative treatment to help keep at bay not just the adult fleas, but the eggs, larvae and pupae that quickly develop into frivolous new hordes of fleas.
 Some products need to be repeated every few weeks, while others are effective up to six months.
 Be sure to get a puppy safe product recommendation and schedule from your vet.

 8 weeks: Microchipping